aliciamchen/social-inverse-planning_cogsci-26/data/README.md

 ## Anonymization

 The raw jsPsych JSON output (collected via Prolific) is not included in this repo.
 Prolific Participant IDs in the raw data were deterministically mapped to UUID5 values (namespace `6ba7b810-9dad-11d1-80b4-00c04fd430c8`) before being written to the processed CSVs.
-The mapping was never persisted to disk.
 The CSVs in this repo only ever contain the anonymized UUIDs.

 ## Exclusion criteria